+On arrival in London, you will be given your roommate assignments.
 On arrival in Norwich, you will find out your exact housing assignment and be given a key.

-There is a common kitchen in the apartment with shared refrigerator and appliances.
+In London, there is not a kitchen available for students to cook meals.
+Typically, students eat breakfast at the hotel and will eat out for other meals.
+At UEA, there is a common kitchen in the apartment with shared refrigerator and appliances.
 Laundry facilities are accessible at The Village.

 Mechanisms exist to trade rooms with other students if you still wish to change your placement after a reasonable time.
 Most students settle in, make friends, and stay where they are originally placed.

-Yes, internet is available in your flat.
+Yes, internet is available in both the hotel in London and at UEA, including in your flat.

 Students can conduct research abroad under the guidance of a Dickinson advisor.
 The Student International Research Fund (SIRF) was established to help students with extra travel costs associated with independent research projects.
 Students are encouraged to present their research at the International Research Symposium when they return to campus.
 For more information on SIRF, click here.